 - The U.S. government does not plan to provide COVID-19 vaccinations to private U.S. citizens overseas.
 Please follow host country developments and guidelines for COVID-19 vaccination.

 - Are U.S. citizens permitted to enter?
 Yes.

 The Cameroonian government has stated that U.S. citizens with Cameroonian visas and residency permits can enter Cameroon under the conditions listed below.

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes.

-- A negative test result within three days of arrival is required.
+A negative test result within three days prior to arrival is required.
 Passengers not meeting this requirement will undergo testing on arrival at the airport.